taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 #### Multidrug resistant bacteria have become a major public health threat.
 Phage therapy may to be used as an alternative to antibiotics or, as a supplementary approach to treat some bacterial infections
 #### Bacteriophages have been applied in clinical practice for the treatment of localized infections in wounds, burns, and trophic ulcers, including diabetic foot ulcers (PMC6083058)
 #### In this study, bacteria were collected from trophic ulcers of the patients
-#### For each sample, the unique bacteriophage was selected from bacteriophage cocktails produced by [MicroGen](https://www.microgen.ru/en/) or from environmental samples based on its efficiency against the bacteria
 #### Bacteriophages that were successful in treating diabetic foot disease were sequenced using NGS technology
 #### The sample we will be using is a 2x250 Illumina sequenced bacteriophage
 #### The goal of this exercise is to assemble the genome of a sequenced bacteriophage